House Bill No. 591

 (a) the amount of property tax

-paid billed on the owned portion of the homestead less the deduction specified in subsection
+paid assessed on the owned portion of the homestead less the deduction specified in

 (b) the amount of rent-equivalent tax paid on the rented portion of the homestead less the deduction specified in subsection (4).